 2. Creative Art Bundle

 Perfect for the creative child or teen in your life, the Creative Art Bundle is a great way to build an at-home art studio and enjoy hours of fun for children of all abilities.
-This bundle includes color spinout, swirl art and a motorized squiggle wiggle writer pen.
-The color spinout and swirl art painting machine are both switch-adapted as well.
+This bundle includes swirl art, battery-operated scissors and a motorized squiggle wiggle writer pen.
+The swirl art painting machine and the scissors are both switch-adapted as well.
 These pieces can all be purchased individually, but this kit combines these great products to provide a creative outlet for any artist!

 3. Quick Start Communication Kit